 Pexels Image: Tookapic

-Plenty of families take their car for an annual service, or MOT and help maintain the outside by running through a car wash every so often.
+Plenty of families take their car for an annual service, MOT, charge the battery of their dash cam from BlackBoxMyCar and help maintain the outside by running through a car wash every so often.
 However, while you’re doing these things you may not be aware of other hazards that could seriously hurt you and your children.
+Doing extensive research is critical when choosing a car seat.
+Looking at blogs like mommyhood101 can help you make a firm decision.

 For some reason, car manufacturers have made cars that have power windows far more dangerous by increasing the amount of pressure the window has behind it.
 What you may not know is a child under three can be suffocated or killed by just 22 pounds of pressure.
 However, most power windows exert forces of up to 30-80 pounds, almost quadruple the amount you need to slide one up and down.
 Be aware that only two pounds of force is required to operate the sliding switch, so make sure there are child locks on all back windows and never let children dangle their hands, fingers or head out the window as it’s extremely dangerous.
 Babies and toddlers should be strapped firmly into a car seat, or a